-Simultaneous preservation of biomolecules, such as nucleic acids and proteins, and histomorphology features of a tissue sample is challenging.
+Simultaneous preservation of biomolecules, such as nucleic acids and proteins, and morphology features of a tissue sample is challenging.
 Snap-freezing in liquid nitrogen (N2) is the preferred method for biomolecule preservation, but the procedure damages tissue morphology.
 Furthermore, sectioning unfixed, frozen samples is technically demanding and requires specialized equipment.
-Formalin has been used for decades to preserve tissue histomophology, but formalin cross-links proteins and nucleic acids, making extraction of high-quality biomarkers from formalin-fixed, paraffin-embedded tissue difficult or impossible.
+Formalin has been used for decades to preserve tissue mophology, but formalin crosslinks proteins and nucleic acids, making extraction of high-quality biomarkers from formalin-fixed, paraffin-embedded (FFPE) tissue difficult or impossible.

 The PAXgene Tissue System is a formalin-free solutions for the simultaneous preservation of morphology and biomolecules and the purification of high-quality RNA, DNA, microRNA (miRNA), proteins and phosphoproteins from the same sample.
 Tissue specimens are collected, fixed and stabilized with the PAXgene Tissue System.
 PAXgene Tissue-fixed tissue can be processed and embedded in paraffin similarly to formalin-fixed tissue, and biomolecules are extracted using the companion kits: the PAXgene Tissue DNA Kit for the purification of DNA or the PAXgene Tissue RNA/miRNA Kit for purification of total RNA, including miRNA.
 Additionally, supplementary protocols are available for purification of full-length proteins from PAXgene Tissue-fixed, paraffin-embedded tissue with the Qproteome FFPE Tissue Kit.

 Learn more about tissues by visiting our tissue knowledge page.